-- a) be at significant risk of flooding; - b) increase the level of flood risk elsewhere; and - c) reduce the water conveyance and storage capacity of a functional flood plain.
+- a) be at significant risk of flooding (i.e. within the 1 in 200 year design envelope); - b) increase the level of flood risk elsewhere; and - c) reduce the water conveyance and storage capacity of a functional flood plain.

 The Council will support, in principle, the flood protection schemes set out in the Clyde and Loch Lomond Local Flood Risk Management Plan 2016, subject to assessment of the impacts on the amenity and operations of existing and adjacent uses, the green network, historic buildings and places, and the transport network.